 To estimate exposure to the 1-percent- and 0.2-percent annual chance flood events, the georeferenced digital flood boundaries were overlaid on the centroids of updated assets (population, building stock, and critical facilities) Centroids that intersected the flood boundaries were totaled to estimate the building replacement cost value and population vulnerable to the flood inundation areas.
 A Level 2 Hazus riverine flood analysis was performed in Hazus v5.1.
 Both the critical facility and building inventories were formatted to be compatible with Hazus and its Comprehensive Data Management System (CDMS).
-Once updated with the inventories, the Hazus riverine flood model was run to estimate potential losses in Warren County for the 1-percent annual chance flood events.
+Once updated with the inventories, the Hazus riverine flood events.
 A user-defined analysis was also performed for the building stock.
 Buildings located within the floodplain were imported as user-defined facilities to estimate potential losses to the building stock at the structural level.
-Hazus calculated the estimated potential losses to the population (default 2010 U.S. Census data across dasymetric blocks), potential damages to the general building stock, and potential damages to critical facility inventories based on the depth grid generated and the default Hazus damage functions in the flood model.
+Hazus calculated the estimated potential losses to the general building stock, and potential damages to critical facility inventories based on the depth grid generated and the default Hazus damage functions in the flood model.